 - Bug repellant

-- Reef Suncreen – It’s so important to use sunscreen and not get burnt, but since you’ll be swimming in fragile ecosystems it’s important to use a sunscreen labelled as reef safe that won’t damage the corals.
+- Reef Sunscreen – It’s so important to use sunscreen and not get burnt, but since you’ll be swimming in fragile ecosystems it’s important to use a sunscreen labeled as reef safe that won’t damage the corals.

-- Hand sanitzier – there isn’t soap in many of the island bathrooms, so bring some hand sanitzer to keep clean.
+- Hand sanitizer – there isn’t soap in many of the island bathrooms, so bring some hand sanitizer to keep clean.

 - Any other toiletries you want.